cdepillabout/filter-list/README.md

 # filter-list

-A filter list for various things on the web
+This is my own filter list for various things on the web.
+Check the file [list.txt](./list.txt) for the details.